Each counselling appointment is for up to 50 minutes, once a week, and these are offered within the following times:

 Our counsellors work with clients presenting issues such as: depression, anxiety and panic attacks, loss and bereavement, relationship challenges, guilt, shame, jealousy, low self-esteem, mental, verbal or physical abuse and many other issues that affect daily living.

-After an initial assessment meeting with a counsellor, you may be offered six counselling sessions, which last for 50 minutes per session.
+After an initial assessment meeting with a counsellor, you may be offered six weeks of counselling sessions, which last for 50 minutes per session.
 At the sixth counselling session, a review will take place, and you and your counsellor will decide whether further counselling would be helpful for you.

 ENSURING THE QUALITY AND SAFETY OF PRACTICE

-In line with British Association for Counselling and Psychotherapy practice guidance and the Ethical Framework for the Counselling Professions (BACP 2016), we ensure that all our counsellors routinely meet with a supervisor.
+In line with British Association for Counselling and Psychotherapy practice guidance and the Ethical Framework for the Counselling Professions (BACP 2016), we ensure that all our counsellors routinely meet with a clinical supervisor.

 We also actively encourage our counsellors to attend our regular continuing professional development workshops.